SunRun/sr-sec-py-sns-logger/README.md

 1. **Request Secret Access**: Post a message in the `#software-infrastructure-support` Slack channel requesting access to the `SR_SECURITY_GITHUB_ACTION_MODULES` secret for your repository
 2. **Include Repository Details**: Provide your repository name and explain that you need this secret to access the security logging submodule
 3. **Wait for Approval**: The infrastructure team will grant your repository access to this organization-level secret

+**📍 Note About SNS Topic Region:**
+The security logging SNS topic is located in **us-west-2**, regardless of where your application runs.
+AWS SNS supports cross-region publishing, so your application can publish to the us-west-2 topic even if it runs in a different region (e.g., Shanghai/ap-southeast-1).
+No special configuration needed - just ensure your IAM role has permissions to publish to the us-west-2 SNS topic.

 For Python repositories that use this library as a submodule, add this workflow to `.github/workflows/main.yml`: